nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a show: `add`

 **Description:** Planning to watch a show and want to store its details?
-Add a show to Trackermon's show list!
+Add it to Trackermon's show list!

 **Format:** `add n/NAME s/STATUS [c/COMMENT] [t/TAG]…​`